itstomsky/Podium/README.md

 3) Once the API is build and published, edit in PodiumClient the "assets/config.json" file with api base URL.

-4) Build and Publish PodiumClient, you should be able to now use the Solution.
+4) Build and Publish PodiumClient, you should be able to use the Solution.